MoarVM/MoarVM/docs/debug-server-protocol.md

 ### Is Execution Suspended Response (4)

-Response from the MoarVM instance, with the `suspended` key set to `true` if execution is currently suspended and `false` otherwise.
+Response from the MoarVM instance, with the `suspended` key set to `true` if execution is currently suspended on all user threads (threads other than the spesh worker and the debug server itself) and `false` otherwise.

     {
         "type": 4,